Nuclear Power in Turkey

 Since February 2008 preparatory work has been under way at Sinop on the Black Sea coast to build a second nuclear plant there, along with a €1.7 billion nuclear technology centre.
 A 5000-5600 MWe nuclear plant there is expected to cost about $22-25 billion.
 However, the same sovereign guarantees as at Akkuyu regarding power offtake are not included.

 In May 2013 the government accepted the proposal from a consortium led by Mitsubishi Heavy Industries (MHI) and Areva, with Itochu, which proposed four Atmea1 reactors with total capacity of about 4800 MWe at a cost of some $22 billion.
-An intergovernmental agreement was then signed with Japan for “exclusive negotiating rights to build a nuclear power plant”, and in October an official agreement at prime ministerial level was signed for the project*.
-EUAS intends to take a 35% stake in the project company, with the balance shared among Mitsubishi, Itochu, Areva and GdF Suez.
-GdF Suez, which operates seven nuclear reactors in Belgium, is to be the operator.
+An intergovernmental agreement was then signed with Japan for “exclusive negotiating rights to build a nuclear power plant”, and in October 2013 an official agreement at prime ministerial level was signed for the project.
+This was ratified by parliament in March 2015 and provides for 70% loan financing, 30% equity.* EUAS intended to take a 35% stake in the project company, with the balance shared among Mitsubishi, Itochu, Areva and GdF Suez (now Engie).
+MHI said it planned to take 15%, and it expected the same for Itochu and 21% for Engie.
+By May 2015 EUAS was intending 49% equity.
+Engie, which operates seven nuclear reactors in Belgium, is to be the operator.
 Government sources have described it as a build-operate-transfer (BOT) arrangement.